ops-center/grafana-dashboards/scanner/README.md

           release: prometheus
         interval: 10s
 ```
-Now, this db will be used as a workload in the `Appscode / Scanner / App CVEs` dashboard.
+Now, this db will be used as a workload in the `ACE / Scanner / App CVEs` dashboard.
 And you can monitor the vulnerabilities for the images under this db.

 ### Using Dashboards